revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

 Reporting multiple failures in a single test is generally a sign that the test does too much and it is too big a unit test.
-JUnit is designed to work best with a number of small tests.
+JUnit is designed to work best with several small tests.
 It executes each test within a separate instance of the test class.
 It reports failure on each test.

 </blockquote>
 </details>

 ---

-24. What is JUnit parameterized test?
+24. What is a JUnit parameterized test?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)